The Almighty (band): 2023–present

 On 1 January 2023, Warwick teased a potential reunion of The Almighty with the words "Never say never" displayed in front of the band's logo.
 At a press conference at The Karma Sanctum Soho Hotel in London on 27 February 2023, Monroe, London, McCafferty and Warwick confirmed they would reunite for three winter shows along with the news that a new boxset featuring their first four albums, would be released at the end of 2023.
 Warwick said: "It's nice to reconnect, and to have something in common and to be able to get out and play together again.
 It's brilliant."
 When asked if The Almighty had a new album in the works, Warwick said, "I'll go with 'never say never'.
 Sorry if it's cheesy, but we've all got so much going on in our lives at the moment that I really can't look past the first show."

 The Almighty continued their reunion with a trio of UK shows, titled "Three 'N' Easy", in 2024 and 2025 in celebration of Saint Andrew's Day, as well as live dates with Wolfsbane.
-In addition, the band headlined one date at the Steelhouse Festival in July 2024, played their first shows in Japan in more than three decades in January 2025, and are scheduled to play at Knebworth Park on 11 July 2026 by opening for Iron Maiden as part of the latter's Run for Your Lives World Tour.
+In addition, the band headlined one date at the Steelhouse Festival in July 2024, played their first shows in Japan in more than three decades in January 2025, and played at Knebworth Park on 11 July 2026 by opening for Iron Maiden as part of the latter's Run for Your Lives World Tour.
 They have also discussed the possibility of writing new material.

+In 2025, The Almighty recorded a cover of Metallica's "The Four Horsemen" as part of the tribute album No Life 'Til Leather - A Tribute to Metallica's Kill 'Em All; the track was released as the album's first single and the band also recorded a video.
+In the album's liner notes, Ricky Warwick stated that this was the first time the band's original lineup had been in the studio together since 1991.